 Listening is a skill that is often overlooked and definitely undervalued.

 For some, not listening or not hearing what is being said serves a purpose in their life.
-Whether it’s their boss who is saying something they don’t want to hear or a coworker whom they feel doesn’t know enough to be offering information, they just choose to not listen.
-Sometimes they just don’t want to hear what is being said so they can avoid being put in a position of accepting or taking action on what they heard.
+Whether it’s their boss saying something they don’t want to hear or a coworker who they feel doesn’t know enough

-If good listening skills are so valuable then why are so many of us poor listeners?
+If good listening skills are so valuable, then why are so many of us poor listeners?
 The first thing is to understand that we are not born “good” listeners.
 It is a skill that can and should be cultivated and honed.
-While it does take work, with some coaching you can improve your listening skills dramatically.
+While it does take work, with some coaching, you can improve your listening skills dramatically.
 Good listening starts with a genuine interest in the other person and what they have to say.
 Good listening is asking the right questions and then listening with an open mind to the answers.
 Here are some more tips to help you excel as a listener:

 - Hear them out before you start judging their words or speaking yourself.